code-for-india/routely-akshaya-patra/README.md

 routely-akshaya-patra
 =====================

-This is a project for Code For India Hackathon 2014
+This is a project for the Code For India Hackathon 2014

 How do I use it?

-      1. edit the configuration in the minitwit.py file or export an MINITWIT_SETTINGS environment variable pointing to a configuration file.
+      1. Edit the configuration in the minitwit.py file or export an MINITWIT_SETTINGS environment variable pointing to a configuration file.

-      2. fire up a shell and run this:
+      2. Fire up a shell and run this:

          flask --app=minitwit initdb

-      3. now you can run minitwit:
+      3. Now you can run minitwit:

          flask --app=minitwit run